 Advantages of Geothermal Heating The approach of fall signals a good time to start thinking about heating your home during the colder winter months.
 According to the Department of Energy, the average family in the United States spends roughly $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy gets wasted.
 The key to saving energy and money is to search for energy efficient improvements for your home.
 A Ord geothermal home comfort system uses the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to move that heat into a home during the winter.
 According to the experts at WaterFurnace, most systems can be easily installed in both new and retrofit situations.
 In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to dispense conditioned air through the Ord home or business.
-Although the initial investment in a geothermal system may be more than the investment in a standard system, the long-term return on that investment pays off.
+Although the initial investment in a geothermal system may be more than the investment in a standard system, the long-term return on that investment ensures it is one worth making.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for a regular system.
 In most cases, the monthly savings that an energy-efficient geothermal system offers will surpass any payments related to the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) regards geothermal systems as one of the most proficient heating and cooling systems offered.
 Installation of a geothermal system starts with a visit from your Ord geothermal dealer.
 The dealer will measure your house, calculate your heating and cooling requirements and evaluate your property to establish the best location for your loop system.
 If you own a home that does not have an existing duct system, your geothermal dealer can simply retrofit your home to include one.
-Once installed, a geothermal system requires less maintenance than a standard heating and cooling system and runs more efficiently, delivering an impressive five units of energy per one unit of electrical energy used.
+Once installed, a geothermal system requires less maintenance than an original heating and cooling system and runs more efficiently, delivering an impressive five units of energy per one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for utility expenses.
 Another benefit -- geothermal systems don't rely on fossil fuel and emit no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, enhanced indoor air quality and less noise as they minimize their carbon footprint.
-To find a geothermal system that suits your needs, contact Wadas Inc. today or talk to one of our experts at [[phone]].
+To find a geothermal system that fits your needs, contact Wadas Inc. today or talk to one of our experts at 308-728-3132.